EliasB8/100-days-of-code/log.md

 ### Day 89: October 3 Saturday, 2020
 **Today's Progress**: I am working on the Visualizing Data with a Choropleth Map @freecodecamp.
 10 tests passed out of 12.
 A lot of staff idk about d3 still though ...
 So you can draw a map from a json file huh? cool!

+### Day 90: October 4 Sunday, 2020
+**Today's Progress**: I am completed the Visualizing Data with a Choropleth Map @freecodecamp.
+4 down 1 more to go for yet another certificate.
+Excited about the last project.
+And I am on Day 90 of 100 Days of Code.
+Feeling proud!!
+Here is the link => https://eliasb8.github.io/d3-visualize-data-with-a-choropleth-map/